AcyclovirOther Names: Zovirax, acyclovir sodium Drug Class: Opportunistic Infections and Coinfections

 How should acyclovir be stored?

-- Safely throw away acyclovir that is no longer needed or expired (out of date).
+- Throw away acyclovir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep acyclovir and all medicines out of reach of children.

 Where can I find more information about acyclovir?

 - Recommendations on the HIV-related uses of acyclovir, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

 - Acyclovir-related research studies, from the AIDSinfo database of study summaries